Semmelweis and puerperal fever¶

 This notebook contains an introduction to use of Python and the NumPy library to analyze statistical data.

-It concerns the work of medical doctor Ignaz Semmelweis in reducing the risk of puerperal fever during childbirth in Vienna and Budapest during the mid-19th century, by requiring doctors to wash their hands using chlorinated solutions to kill bacteria (note that this was before chemist and medical researcher Louis Pasteur developed his germ theory).
+It concerns the work of medical doctor Ignaz Semmelweis in reducing the risk of puerperal fever during childbirth in Vienna and Budapest during the mid-19th century.
+Semmelweis collected and analyzed historical data on deaths in his clinic and established a theory of what was contributing to deaths of mothers as well as a risk reduction measure.
+Semmelweis required doctors to wash their hands using chlorinated solutions before examining patients, which reduced mortality rates in the hospitals where the preventive measure was applied.

 import numpy